AishGite/skill-swap-platform/README.md

 - Use `npm run dev` for backend auto-reload
 - Check browser console for frontend errors
 - Monitor server logs for API issues

-## 📝 License

-This project is licensed under the ISC License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📞 Support

-For support or questions:
-- Check the troubleshooting section
-- Review the API documentation
-- Open an issue on GitHub

 ---